How It Works

 Normally, I perform my services with Microsoft Word's Track Changes, a tool that allows you to see my corrections and accept or reject them.

-Don't have Word?
-Download OpenOffice, which is compatible, for free.
+(Don't have Word?
+Download OpenOffice, which is compatible and free.)

 I can return a short piece within a few hours (depending on my availability) to a few days or longer if it isn't urgent, while a book may take me about a month.
 We'll settle on a personalized time frame once we discuss your project or after you request a service.

 You may provide a deadline.
 I'll let you know right away whether it's doable.